Razer unveils Stealth laptop and gaming accessories in Quartz Pink

-Razer's $1,399 base configuration, which does not come in Quartz Pink, comes without the Nvidia GPU and only 8GB of RAM.
+Razer's $1,399 base configuration, which doesn't come in Quartz Pink, comes without the Nvidia GPU and with only 8GB of RAM.

-Razer also announced Quartz Pink editions of an array of gaming peripherals including:
+Razer also announced Quartz Pink editions of an array of gaming peripherals:

 - Razer Huntsman Quartz Keyboard, $149.99 (€159.99)